 The professional grower takes much more care of his seedlings when growing exhibition-grade sweet pea blooms.

-- In early October, fill several small pots with top-grade seed compost, and plant 2 or 3 seeds in each pot.
+- In early October, fill several small pots with top-grade seed compost, and plant two or three seeds in each pot.

 - Water well and place the pots in a garden cold frame to germinate and grow.